xonq/mycotools/mycotools/USAGE.md

 ## Creating modular databases
 ### abstractDB.py
-The core principle behind mycotools is modularity - creating tools that modularly interface with databases ranging from 1 organism to all ~ 1,500 published fungi.
+The core principle behind MycoDB is modularity and curation - creating tools that modularly interface with curated databases ranging from 1 organism to all ~ 1,500 published fungi.
 Most scripts use the master database by default, but if you are only interested in a portion of the database, then abstract the portion you want.

 e.g. grab a database of a taxonomic order you are interested in: `abstractDB.py -t Atheliales -c order > atheliales.db`